JuliaCon/JuliaLangSurvey/SurveyForm.md

-5. Thinking only about the TECHNICAL aspects or features of Julia, what are the TECHNICAL aspects or features you like LEAST about Julia?
+5. Thinking only about the TECHNICAL aspects or features of Julia, which of the following are the TECHNICAL aspects or features you like LEAST about Julia?
 Please select all that apply.
 ROTATE